adoshi22/Credit-Card-Fraud-Detection/README.md

 4. As is observed later, certain transactions had virtually zero instances of fraud.
 In order to obtain improved accuracy for the machine learning algorithms, we subsequently removed certain types of transactions (CASH_IN, DEBIT, PAYMENT) which were skewing our results.

+## Machine Learning: K-means Clustering and Logistic Regression

+We decided to predict the class of the transactions using two machine learning algorithms and subsequently compare their performance.

+* K-means clustering
+* Logistic Regression

+For both these algorithms, we use amount, oldbalanceOrg, newbalanceOrig, nameDest, oldbalanceDest, newbalanceDest as a part of the feature set.
+80% of the data set is the training set and 20% is the test set.
+For both these methods, we first run the algorithms on the undersampled dataset and then on the updated undersampled dataset.
+The updated undersampled datasets consist of only those transaction types that consist of both legitimate and fraudulent transactions.

 ## Conclusion

 We summarize our findings as follows: